Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

 For experiments with small blocks of varying sizes we offer two variance estimators.
 The first directly extends the standard matched pairs estimator by grouping the blocks by size into $J$ groups and using Equation~\ref{eq:var_est_sb_same_size} for each group.
 We then weight and combine to get an overall variance estimator.\\ \textbf{Stratified Small Block Variance Estimator:}

 where $\numsb$ is the number of blocks of size $\numsizej$ and

 with $\tausbjest = \sum_{k: \nk = \numsizej}\taukest/ \numsb$.
 That is, grouping by the same size allows for using the equal size block estimator above.
 While straightforward, this is not ideal because it requires at least two blocks of each size in the overall experiment to estimate each $\varestsbj$.
-See Supplementary Material~\ref{append:var_est_sb_m_derv} for more details on this approach.
+See Supplementary Material~\ref{append:var_est_sb_m_derv} for further detail.

 The second approach allows the variance of all of the small blocks to be estimated at the same time, without requiring multiple blocks of the same size. \\ \textbf{Unified Small Block Variance Estimator:}